larrybotha/learning-rust-with-entirely-too-many-linked-lists/docs/05-a-bad-safe-deque.md

   // 3 - we need to be able to mutate the node
   ```

+- to add a new node at the head:
   - every node in the list should always have 2 references:
     - nodes at the tail and head:
       - the first node should have a reference to it from the head, and its
         successor node
       - the last node should have a reference to it from the tail and its
         predecessor node
     - every other node should have a reference to it from both its successor and
       predecessor
+- to pop a value from the head:
+  - take the current head
+  - if the result is `None`, return that
+  - otherwise we have a node, and:
+    - we `.take` the next node
+      - if that node is None, `.take` the tail to drop the ref
+      - else:
+        - `.take` `.prev` on that node to drop the ref
+        - point the head to that node
+    - return the node's element